 When using a product like Microsoft Outlook, when you click on a hyperlink, it will try to open in the default browser which is the Edge browser.
 At times it fails to open any link on any Microsoft product in Windows 10.
-It usually happens when the default association to open link in a browser is broken.
+It usually happens when the default association to open a link in a browser is broken.
 In this post, we will share what to do if you cannot open hyperlinks in Outlook email in Windows 10.
-Some forum users have reported about an additional message which says —Your organization’s policies are preventing us from carrying out your request.

 Cannot open Hyperlinks in Outlook email